UNDP-Accelerator-Labs/platform/journey.md

 let the journey description prioritize relevant pads in your searches.
 Therefore, it is best to verbosely describe what you are looking for when naming a journey.

-We collect questions and corresponding documents for potentially training machine learning models.
+For the above mentioned suggestion feature, we collect questions and corresponding documents for potentially training machine learning models.
 The data is anonymized and any connection to a user or account is removed prior to training.

 The goal of the project is to create a language model that can suggest documents